-A renowned Chezch vintner, Petr Hloušek, approached Cocoon to aid him in a mission to visually capture his unique style of winemaking on a label - a style with a highly personal, honest and original approach.
+A renowned Chezch vintner, Petr Hloušek, approached Cocoon to aid him in a mission to visually capture his unique style of winemaking on a label - a style with a highly personal, honest, and original approach.

 The label is akin to the first page of a novel about a man from the picturesque Moravian village of Čejč where wine runs in people’s veins, trudging down his path and shaping his vision of how wine should taste like.

 This journey of “small boy meets the big wine world” (Petr’s own words) is perfectly captured in the main illustration (singular grape depicted as a globe).
 Its unique charm resembles the endearing sketches from Antoine de Saint-Exupéry’s “Little Prince”.
-While not the direct inspiration, they definitely share the attitude, style and magic.
+While not the direct inspiration, they definitely share the attitude, style, and magic.

 The winery’s name was also open for creative suggestions.
 Based on the backstory, Cocoon stayed true to the winemaker's signature and kept a simple name "According to Hloušek".
 The logo is clean and unpretentious, using stylish typography with only a single line connecting it with the type of wine.
-The colors are elegant, wine-relevant and tempting.
+The colors are elegant, wine-relevant, and tempting.

 Zolotaya Balka is one of the rare Russian wine producers with its own vineyards in Balaklava, Crimea peninsula.
-Balaklava has been a wine-growing region since before ancient Greeks settled it and made it famous throughout the Black Sea and beyond.
+Balaklava has been a wine-growing region since before the ancient Greeks settled it and made it famous throughout the Black Sea and beyond.

 When designing the new reserve’s packaging, Dochery, suggested taking this geographic location as the main focus point.
 “4.14” being the number of the sector where grapes are grown and selected, became the basis of the label design.